 - Jens Gruenkemeier, Vice President Supply Chain & Procurement at Amazon

 - Greg Jackson, Vice President of Supply Chain at Gogo

 - Denise Johnson (LGO ’97), Group President, Resource Industries at Caterpillar

 - James McIntire, Washington State Treasurer

 - Mick Mountz, CEO/Founder at Amazon Robotics (Kiva)

 - Rory Sexton, VP of China Operations at Apple

 - Lincoln Sise (LGO ’93), General Manager at Raytheon

 Every year, the CLGO students visit Cambridge during the summer to tour the Boston area, visit companies, and experience MIT academic culture.
 The MIT LGO-CLGO synergy committee creates opportunities for both programs to learn and gain value from each other during the visit.
 The next spring, LGO’s International Plant Trek often goes to China.
 When the class does go, the CLGO students help organize social and professional events and industry visits in the Shanghai area.

 Finally, LION teams are Action Learning Labs that work on engineering management problems faced by companies with operations in China and Malaysia.
-Each LION team have members from LGO and CLGO.
-The projects include remote collaboration among the LGO and CLGO team members, data collection and discussions at the company site in China, and follow-up reporting.
+Each LION team has members from LGO and CLGO.
+The projects include remote collaboration among the LGO and CLGO team members, data collection and discussions at the company site in China or elsewhere in Asia, and follow-up reporting.
 Previous LION teams have supported firms such as Apple, ABB, Nike, Boeing, Cisco, and SanDisk.